-Don’t be sceptical: there is some serious science at work here.
+Don’t be sceptical: There is some serious science at work here.
 Dry brushing the skin gets the circulation going and boosts lymphatic flow, thereby flushing out wastes and cellulite deposits.

 Then have a shower and follow up with a body lotion while skin is still damp (to best retain the moisture)… personally, I go with coconut oil.

-Have you ever tried a dry brush?
+Have you ever tried dry brushing?